gregsab/pick2print/README.md

 # pick2print
-Lightroom plugin which will help you to choose photos to be printed.
+This very simple Adobe Lightroom plugin will help you to choose photos to be printed.

 ## How does it work?
-This plugin _will not_ do the whole work for you.
-Based on the ranking (no. of stars assigned in Lightroom) it will choose the best photos.
-It will start from the best ranked photos and continue to the lower ranked ones.
-If 15 photos are still needed and currently analyzed rank contains 20 photos it will pick 15 photos randomly.
-Plugin does not include photos with zero stars into selection.
+Obviously, **pick2print** plugin will not do the whole work for you.
+You will need to review all your photos and rank (e.g assign no. of stars) them according to taste.

+Picking photos is done by adding them to a defined _collection_.

+Based on the ranking the plugin will choose given number of photos.
+It will start from the best-ranked photos and continue analysis through the lower ranked ones.

+If number of photos in a rank is lower then number of still needed ones, all will be added to the collection.

+If number photos which are still required is lower then number of pictures which have analyzed rank, they will be chosen randomly.

 ### Example
 Ranking statistics:
+4\* - 7 photos, 3\* - 15 photos, 3\* - 30 photos, 1\* - 62 photos

+No. of photos to be picked: **40**

+Plugin will select: all 4\* photos, all 3\* photos and 18 _randomly chosen_ 2\* photos.

-## Selection procedure
+### Selection procedure
 1. Rank your photos
 2. Select set of photos to be considered
-3. Launch plugin
+3. Launch plugin from Lightroom menu
+4. Review ranking statistcs
+5. Decide no. of photos to be picked and collection name
+6. Continue by cliking '?' button